Frequently Asked Questions

-The retreats are open to players of all standards.
+The Wind Quintet Retreats are open to players of all standards.
 The most important thing is that the players within each ensemble are of a similar standard to each other.
 It is therefore extremely important that you provide us with details of your current playing standard and playing experience on the Application Form, rather than just providing your highest grade achieved.
 Whilst this is useful information, it may not accurately reflect your current playing level.

 For people applying as individuals on the Wind Quintet Retreats, we will endeavour to form same-standard ensembles.
 Please note that it may not be possible for us to confirm your place immediately.
 We will need to wait until we have received enough applications from other individual applicants.
 Once we know that we can place you in a workable ensemble, then we will confirm your place on the retreat.
 For further clarification regarding playing standard, please click here.

 WHAT TIME SHOULD I ARRIVE?

-If possible you should aim to arrive between 4pm and 4.30pm.
+For Wind Quintet Retreats, if possible you should aim to arrive between 4pm and 4.30pm.
 You will be able to check in from 4pm and the staff will start to serve afternoon tea once a few people have begun to arrive.
 There will be a Welcome Address from us, hopefully at around 4.30pm, by which time we hope that most people will have arrived.
 This time is fairly flexible however, but please do let is know if you think you will arrive later than 4.45pm.
 The first playing session is usually untutored and will begin at 5.15pm.

 DO I NEED TO PREPARE ANYTHING IN ADVANCE?

 For individual applicants of the Wind Quintet Retreats, we are hoping that it will be possible to place you into ensembles and then let each member of your ensemble know the instrument combination.
-At that point discussions could begin over possible repertoire for your group.
-The idea being that any music chosen could be sourced and copies sent to people to look at ahead of the retreat.
+At that point discussions will begin over possible repertoire for your group.
+The idea being that any music chosen can be sourced and copies sent to people to look at ahead of the retreat.
 In fairness to other members of your ensemble, please do practise your parts, especially any passages which you find tricky.

 WHAT SHOULD I BRING WITH ME?

 Aside from your instrument (and associated reeds, instrument stands etc.), clothes and toiletries, please could you bring a music stand with you.
 We will have some available just in case people forget to bring one, but it would help us greatly if people could bring their own.
 A stand light may also be a good idea if you have one, as some of the rooms at Parcevall Hall (and to a lesser extent, Rydal Hall) can be a little dark (we do have some stand lights for people to borrow, but not enough for everyone).